eturea/Receipts-for-YNAB-site/index.md

 ### Feature Requests

 We love hearing from users!
-If you have ideas for new features or improvements, email us at support@ynabreceipts.app.
+If you have ideas for new features or improvements, email us at receiptsforynab.app@gmail.com.

 ---